-- Baseline PIPS scores at the start and end of the Foundation Stage year - The Foundation Stage Profiles - the P scales, using the Lancashire PIVATS programme and/or the bsquared assessment tool. - termly assessments of progress - Teacher Assessment sheets for both core and foundation subjects. - the end of Key Stage 1 SATs tests - APP and Assessment based on the key learning for each year group - Levelled writing at the end of each unit of work.
+- Baseline PIPS scores at the start and end of the Foundation Stage year - The Foundation Stage Profiles - The P scales, using the Lancashire PIVATS programme and/or the bsquared assessment tool. - Termly assessments of progress - Teacher Assessment sheets for both core and foundation subjects. - APP and Assessment based on the key learning for each year group - Levelled writing at the end of each unit of work.